-- Clear and effective agreement through an Acceptable Use Policy or computer splash screen with "agree" button - Positive statements around the use of technology dotted around areas where that technology might be used (particularly effective are student-designed posters) - Active education in raising awareness of what illegal or inappropriate both mean - Staff development in recognising and escalating reports of illegal content - Reminders that Cloud Service Providers can and do scan content stored on their servers and that an archive exists - Establish regular spot checks on mobile devices and advertise the fact that these will be carried out on school devices and removable media - Establish and communicate that Online storage repositories, provided as part of a school cloud solution, will be subject to spot checks to allow auditing or set the expectation that users should share their online folders with their teacher.
+- Clear and effective agreement through an Acceptable Use Policy or computer splash screen with "agree" button - Positive statements around the use of technology dotted around areas where that technology might be used (particularly effective are student-designed posters) - Active education in raising awareness of what illegal or inappropriate both mean - Staff development in recognising and escalating reports of illegal content - Reminders that Cloud Service Providers can and do scan content stored on their servers and that an archive exists - Establish regular spot checks on mobile devices and advertise the fact that these will be carried out on school devices and removable media - Establish and communicate that One Drives provided as part of a school cloud solution will be subject to random spot checks by resetting passwords back to default to allow auditing or set the expectation that users should share their online folders with their teacher.
 The system has been provided for educational use so there should not be anything in there that isn't related to learning.

-Mobile Device Management (MDM)
+Mobile Device Management (MDM) via Meraki - Managing accounts and users